“Learn how to delegate”.

 By doing so, you’ll be able to gauge their level of commitment and understanding, and give you both peace of mind.

 Now that you’ve assigned them their tasks, remember that 95% of it is now up to them.
 Don’t micromanage – let them have room to try, learn, understand and succeed.
-This way, you get the freedom to do other projects and they can take ownership of their own roles.
+This way, you get the freedom to do other projects and they can take ownership of their own roles, which can increase job satisfaction.

 Also, be mindful of not being too much of a perfectionist.
 Most people won’t do a task as well as you but they will improve overtime.